 This is where Customer Commons hosts first party terms individuals can proffer in dealing with sites and services.
-(Earlier work at ProjectVRM called these EmanciTerms.
-Maybe we should still call them that.
-Recommendations welcome.)
+(Earlier work at ProjectVRM called these EmanciTerms.)

-These terms should be as standard and off-the-shelf as personal copyright licenses already are Creative Common (after which which Customer Commons is gratefully modeled).
+These terms should be as standard and off-the-shelf as personal copyright licenses already are at Creative Commons (after which Customer Commons is gratefully modeled).
 Here is a list of Creative Commons licenses.

 In summary form, it tells sites, “don’t track me off your site, and don’t let others track me on your site or anywhere else.”
 For readers wishing to help keep ad-supported sites alive, it says, “just show me ads not based on tracking me.”
 The first publisher committed to accepting this term is Linux Journal, which it explains here.